kmos/jbang-debezium/README.md

 # Jbang with Native Debezium Quarkus Extension

-In this repository are present a class Quarkus Application with Debezium Extension and his version using jbang.
+In this repository are present a classic Quarkus Application with Debezium Extension and his version using jbang.

 ## Prerequisite